 Keep an Eye on Your Arms to Find Some Food

-The arm is sending signals about taste and texture but no details about location and orientation.
+The arm is sending signals about taste and texture back to the central brain, but no data about location and orientation.
 In our bodies we have an ability called proprioception that lets us know where our arms are even if they are out of sight.
 We can scratch our backs with precision because we know where our hand is relative to our back.

 Octopus Sex and the Thrill of Surviving